dancer1325/javascriptInfo-website/JS Language/Data types/05-array-methods/article.md

 ## Searching in array

-Now let's cover methods that search in an array.

 ### indexOf/lastIndexOf and includes

 The methods [arr.indexOf](mdn:js/Array/indexOf) and [arr.includes](mdn:js/Array/includes) have the similar syntax and do essentially the same as their string counterparts, but operate on items instead of characters: